codename11/WorldApi/README.md

  - Routes protected by checking ip address before accessing them by using custom middleware on particular routes.
  - Added middleware to handle CORS in local.

+ ###### Added Validation and custom redirect page when user tries to access certain routes/endpoints from unauthorized ip addresses.
+Credits for 403 template goes to: https://codepen.io/csb324/pen/XPyPGy